-My name is Aaron, some call me Wen.
+My name is Aaron,

-I believe that where great work exists not in practicing a single medium, but in a burning curiosity and intersection of form and style.
+I believe that great work exists not in the practicing of a single medium, but in a burning curiosity and intersection of form and style.
 From filmmaking I learn storytelling, from poetry I learn nuance.
-My photography is centered on patient observation, from engineering I learn process.
+My photography is centered on patient observation, from engineering I learn structure.
+Regardless of medium, all my work follows a simple principle - honorable purpose drives meaningful work.

 Kind words from My People